san-ghun/san-ghun/temp/script.md

 		- server is located in south korea region
 		- our location is Berlin, Germany
 	- knowledge
-		- we've just learned about Kotlin & Spring Framework
+		- we've just learned about Kotlin & Spring Framework & AWS
 	- communication
 		- new beginning with new team members